Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSCustomSecurityAttributeDefinition.md

 ```

 ### -Status
-Determines whether attribute is currently active or has been deprecated.
+Specifies whether the custom security attribute is active or deactivated.
 Acceptable values are 'Available' and 'Deprecated'.

 ```yaml
 Type: String